 Dress For The Occasion

 As you’re packing your clothing, you’ll need to consider the weather, events, and your own personal style.
-As we mentioned before, mix and matching outfits or smart travel outfit can save a lot of room in your suitcase.
+As we mentioned before, mix and matching outfits or smart travel outfits can save a lot of room in your suitcase.

 Smaller pieces like scarves, jewelry, or a belt can completely change the dynamics of a single outfit to transition from day to night.
-If the destination has varying temperature throughout the day, bring a jacket or sweater that is versatile enough to go with any look.
+If the destination has varying temperatures throughout the day, bring a jacket or sweater that is versatile enough to go with any look.

 Leave Your Valuables At Home

 Vacations can be tempting to bring the best of the best out of your closet, but that’s not so wise.
 Jammed packed days of activities and unfamiliar surroundings can cause you to lose your most prized possessions.

 Costume jewelry will be your best friend on this trip, not only to add a pop of fun accessories to your outfit but also to ensure nothing of sentimental value is lost.
 In addition, if you are planning on bringing some valuables or cash, contact your accommodations ahead of time to see if there’s a safe available in the room.